da-x/rust-proc-macros-intro-and-tips/slides.md

 ---

-- Declarative: defined via pattern matching, can be used inside the same crate that defines it.
+- Declarative: defined via pattern matching, can be used inside the same crate that defines it
 - Procedural:
-    - A compiled Rust code for parsing any Rust token stream and generating Rust code.
+    - A compiled Rust code for parsing any Rust token stream and generating Rust code
-    - Has to be contained in a special `lib` crate.
+    - Has to be contained in a special `lib` crate
-    - Shared library that `rustc` loads.
+    - Shared library that `rustc` loads
-    - Can run faster than declarative equivalent.
+    - Can run faster than declarative equivalent

 ---